Mallory606/Human-Benchmark/README.md

 fill the empty space with zeros on the screen.
 Input with more digits than the given number will display all extra digits in red and will be off center on the screen.

+### Verbal Memory Game

+To play this game, press one of the two buttons on the screen for each word that pops up.
+Press "New" if you haven't seen the word yet in the session or press "Seen" if you have seen the word.
+You have 3 lives and you lose one every time you make a mistake.
+The final score is how many rounds you made it through.